 The CPES Trust was established in 1985 by the Cambridge Political Economy Society, which produces the Cambridge Journal of Economics, Contributions to Political Economy, and the Cambridge Journal of Regions, Economy and Society.
 Its stated aims are (1) to advance the education of the public in political economy and related matters, and (2) to promote research in matters pertaining to political economy and to publish the useful results of such research.
 The Trustees interpret research in political economy to include work of a theoretical, applied, interdisciplinary, history of thought or methodological nature, having a strong emphasis on realistic analysis, the development of critical perspectives, the provision and use of empirical evidence, and the construction of policy.

-Applications for Supplementary or Emergency Funding are welcomed from students currently undertaking a PhD within the field of Political Economy (as described above) in any Faculty or Department of the University of Cambridge.
+Applications for Supplementary or Emergency Funding are welcomed from students currently undertaking a full time PhD within the field of Political Economy (as described above) in any Faculty or Department of the University of Cambridge.

-Supplementary grants are made by the Trustees in (1) cases where a modest grant will enable a research student registered for the PhD degree to complete a PhD dissertation or (2) cases where a small grant may help the procurement of funds from elsewhere.
+Supplementary grants are made by the Trustees in (1) cases where a modest grant will enable a research student registered for the full time PhD degree to complete a PhD dissertation or (2) cases where a small grant may help the procurement of funds from elsewhere.
 Although all eligible students may apply, priority is normally given to those nearing the end of their studies.
 The current deadlines for applications for supplementary funding are 10 January and 1 July.
 The Trustees wish to use their funds to support as many students as possible, and therefore expect all candidates who are eligible for public funding (including ESRC Studentships) to have made such applications.

-The Trustees may make up to six grants annually, to a maximum of £1,000 each.
+The Trustees may make up to ten grants annually, to a maximum of £1,000 each.
 These grants are only for eligible research students who can show that they are in immediate and unanticipated financial need.
 There is no deadline.
 Applicants should demonstrate that they have exhausted all other funding possibilities and have no other means of meeting the expenses for which they are applying.

 Application forms for both funding schemes can be downloaded from this page.
 Enquiries should be addressed to email@example.com